redrohX/niels.im/content/blog/favourite-music-of-2024/favourite-music-of-2024.md

 lang: en
 tags: ['music', '2024', 'end of year list']
 ---
 End of the year means I go through the endless amount of albums I've listened to in the last year and pick my favourites.
-I must admit that it has become quite a daunting task with the increasing amount of releases that came out throughout the year.
+I must admit that it has become quite a daunting task with the increasing amount of releases every year.
 I'm quite well organized, if I like an album I at least add it to my library in Apple Music, or buy it physical or digital.
 I rip everything that I own to FLAC and add it to my personal library on my NAS so I can listen to it with Plexamp.

 Anyway, I went through my collection and wrote down my favourite albums.
 But creating a chart is a thankless task.
 I like a lot of different music, mostly adjacent to metal, but I can't put a pop record above a dissonant death-metal album.
 I listen to both genres at different moods or times.
 One is not better than the other, both are good within their own boundaries or genres.

 So I've kind of created my own categories this year.
 A category is not always a genre or sub-genre, but something else that binds the albums.
-But sometimes it _is_ a genre.
+But sometimes it _is_ a genre (🤷).
 So without further ado, these are my favourite albums of 2024.

 ---